 - Stay aligned with impact and ESG frameworks

-STANLIB’s fixed income team continuously monitors macroeconomic trends, inflation expectations, and ESG developments to adjust fund duration appropriately.
+STANLIB’s fixed income team continuously monitors macroeconomic trends, inflation expectations, and ESG developments alongside credit analysis to adjust fund duration appropriately.
 Our strategy combines active management with local and global insights.
 Explore the STANLIB Income Fund for an example of how this strategy works in practice – offering a blend of income, stability, and responsible investment management.

 Understanding duration and interest rate risk is critical to building resilient, sustainable fixed income portfolios.

-What is the significance of duration in fixed income investments?
+What is duration in fixed income investing?

 How does interest rate risk affect bond prices in South Africa?